 You’re beyond grateful you were born in this century, at a time when you and your baby have a chance to thrive.
 You can’t help but think about the brave women who came before you with identical birthing complications but without the same outcome.

 You might celebrate the “first time I breathed on my own” and “first time I ate without a feeding tube” milestones more than the “first time I rolled over” because each one means your NICU baby is closer to coming home.

 You wish you could trade places with your NICU baby but are in awe at what they can endure.
 With each strength they gain, you gain a little too.

 You begin to feel thankful.
 After two days in the NICU, I sent out a “Can you be here tomorrow?” mayday text to my mom who lived across the country.
 She hopped on a plane the very next day.
 Friends brought us meals and full bags of groceries, one even offering her guest bedroom because she and her husband lived closer to the hospital than we did.

 7. Your partner shines

 You are navigating this unknown together.
 You will both cry and celebrate those small victories.
-Your partner can help pull you out of the darkness if you let them.
+For me, my husband helped pull me out of the darkness (once I let him).